Social Security Agreement between Australia and Canada - Frequently Asked Questions

 - birth certificate and passports (including expired and foreign passports) and naturalisation/citizenship papers

 - marriage certificate and birth certificates for any dependent children

 - death certificates or divorce papers if applicable

 - any documents proving periods of residence in Australia, and

 - any other documents which could be useful, for example, documents proving periods of contributions or residence in Canada, or if claiming DSP, documentation pertaining to your disability

 All claimants for Australian Agreement pensions need to meet the other qualifications (e.g. age limits, income or assets tests) required for that pension under Australia's social security laws.
 Australian pensions are means tested: i.e. an assets test is applied, and then an income test, and whichever test produces the lower rate is used for the assessment.
 The pension rate is not affected by income and assets at the same time.
-For information about the current income and assets test limits, visit the Department of Human Services website.
+For information about the current income and assets test limits, visit the Services Australia website.

 If you wish to count your Australian residence as periods of Canadian contributions or residence, so that you can qualify for Canadian pension, only residence between age 16 and Age Pension age can be considered.
 The Age Pension age for men is 65.
-The Age Pension age for women is gradually being increased to 65 – see the Department of Human Services website - Age Pension for details of Age Pension ages for women.
+The Age Pension age for women is gradually being increased to 65 – see the Services Australia website - Age Pension for details of Age Pension ages for women.

 Australian pensions for people who are outside Australia are calculated differently to pensions for those who are inside Australia.